 - When in residence, students will take a minimum of 36 units per year until advancement to candidacy.

-- Applicants who already hold an M.A. or M.F.A. degree may petition to waive up to six of their required elective courses for a maximum of 30 transfer credits; such a waiver is subject to the approval of the Graduate Committee.
+- Applicants who already hold an M.A. or M.F.A. degree may petition to waive up to two of six of their required elective courses.
+They may also waive a maximum of 30 transfer credits total.
+Such a waiver is subject to the approval of the Graduate Committee.

 - In their first year, doctoral students will be required to take the three foundational courses (200A-B-C).
 In addition, students will take at least 2 F+DM graduate elective courses.